inmanta/inmanta-core/docs/administrators/logging.rst

 4. ``agent-<environment-id>.out``: This log file contains all the messages written to the standard output stream of the scheduler and executors.
 Expected to be empty.
 5. ``agent-<environment-id>.err``: This log file contains all the messages written to the standard error stream of the scheduler and executors.
 Expected to be empty.

-For reasons of backward compatibility, th scheduler files are called 'agent' and not 'scheduler'
+For reasons of backward compatibility, the scheduler files are called 'agent' and not 'scheduler'

 Configure logging
 =================

-Logging can be configured in two main way:
+Logging can be configured in two main ways:

-- course grained configuration using configuration and command line options.
+- coarse grained configuration using configuration and command line options.
 This is sufficient in most cases.
 - fine grained configuration using a config file.
 Here the logging config is fully user controlled.

-Course grained configuration
+Coarse grained configuration
 ----------------------------

 The following log-related options can be set in an Inmanta config file: